 We’re proud to work on some of the biggest and best thought leadership campaigns in B2B.

-As we reflect on the last 10 years of Longitude and how thought leadership has changed in the past decade, we celebrate our most recent examples of creative and inspiring thought leadership that engages, educates and influences hard-to-reach audiences.
+As we reflect on the last 10 years of Longitude and how thought leadership has changed in the past decade, we celebrate our most recent with these campaign examples of creative and inspiring thought leadership that engages, educates and influences hard-to-reach audiences.

 Below we give a rundown of the latest campaigns we’ve been working in the last few months, including our editors’ views on what makes them unique.